-Chapter 2 Missile Defense Sensors - Terrestrial and Space
+CHAPTER TWO Missile Defense Sensors - Terrestrial and Space

 Today, the United States deploys a mix of terrestrial-based radars and space-based sensors to execute the missile defense mission.
-The Missile Defense System has networked sensors for target detection and tracking, sufficient discrimination capability to see the target, and enough precision to intercept it.
 The system also has a C2BMC system to allow the warfighters to talk to and control the system and an inventory of interceptors to destroy the target.
-The kill technology in use in the interceptor uses the sheer force of a direct collision against the target to destroy it.30
+The kill technology in use in the interceptors today is "hit-to-kill," which means that the interceptor uses the sheer force of a direct collision against the target to destroy it.

 The United States has terrestrial radars and overhead sensors to alert political and military leaders and warfighters of an unfolding missile attack.
 The bulk of U.S. early warning and launch detection sensors, such as the SBIRS and Defense Support Program (DSP) satellites, are in space today.
-These satellites are the backbone of the nation's missile warning sensor capability, though they remain insufficient.
-According to Admiral Charles A. Richard, retired Commander of U.S. Strategic Command:
+These satellites are the backbone of the nation's missile warning sensor capability.
+In the 1960s and 1970s, the nation's military and civilian leadership saw the wisdom of putting missile warning capabilities in space, where it might then be possible to watch the entire Earth surface for a missile launch.